top of page

 • Select contemporary and historical fiction

-I am actively looking to flesh out the adult side of my list but am always excited to read YA.
 I particularly love to work on books that appeal to readers of different genres or subgenres—if you’re querying something that crosses multiple areas of my list, I want to see it!
+This means popular portmanteaus like romantasy, but also means less common genre mashups and subtler examinations of the edges of subgenres.

 YA